veracode/Veracode-Community-Projects/README.md

 - [Veracode_Delete_Sandbox](https://github.com/christyson/veracode_delete_sandbox) ([Christyson](https://github.com/christyson/)) - A simple example script to delete a Sandbox if it exists in a Veracode application profile and you have the appropriate permissions.

 - [Check Build Status](https://github.com/christyson/check_build_status) ([Christyson](https://github.com/christyson/)) - Script to check if an application profile in Veracode has a build running currently.
+It also provides an option to delete the build if there is one running.

 - [Veracode API Credentials Expiry](https://github.com/christyson/veracode-python-api_credentials_expiry-example) ([Christyson](https://github.com/christyson/veracode-python-api_credentials_expiry-example)) - A simple example to get the exiration dates of api credentials for your users.